Famous Ancient Egyptian Masterpieces From Different Egyptian Museums

 wooden models of Meketre

-This large slender woman was discovered in a secret chamber in the tomb of MeketrĂȘ.
+wooden models of Meketre Wooden statue of a servant carrying a chicken and balancing a basket on her head.
+It is finely carved and painted, and is one of the best examples of this type.
+This large slender woman was discovered in a secret chamber in the tomb of Meketrê.
 Looking at this pretty picture, you can see the difference between work done in a wood and stone.
-Similar conventions guide the artist, but more flexible and tolerant of wood allows the sculptor to release the entire body, including the arts, and create what is truly a piece of sculpture in the round.
+Similar conventions guide the artist, but more flexible and tolerant of wood allows the sculptor to release the entire body, including the arts, and create what is truly...

 Read More